 - BHT (butylated hydroxytoluene): BHT also prevents oxidative rancidity of fats.
 It is used to preserve food odor, color, and flavor.
 Many packaging materials incorporate BHT.
 It is also added directly to shortening, cereals, and other foods containing fats and oils.
 Studies linking it to cancer are in conflict.

-- Calcium Disodium EDTA: added as preservative to prevent catalytic oxidation by metal ions or stabilizer and for iron fortification.
-It is also used to recover lead from used lead acid batteries, and as an oral chelation agent to clean up heavy metal toxicity.
+- Calcium Disodium EDTA: added as a preservative to prevent catalytic oxidation by metal ions or stabilizer and for iron fortification.
+It is also used to recover lead from used lead-acid batteries, and as an oral chelation agent to clean up heavy metal toxicity.
 EDTA has been found to be both cytotoxic and weakly genotoxic in laboratory animals.
-Oral exposures of this food additive have been link to reproductive and developmental issues.
+Oral exposures of this food additive have been linked to reproductive and developmental issues.

 - Calcium propionate: used as a preservative in a wide variety of products, including but not limited to bread, other bakery goods, processed meat, whey, and other dairy products.
 In agriculture, it is used, amongst other things, to prevent milk fever in cows and as a feed supplement.
 Calcium propionate has been weakly linked to irritability, restlessness, inattention, and sleep disturbances in children.
 The Ecologist Online maintains that it is linked to allergic reactions in bakery workers.

 - Chlorphenesin and Phenoxyethanol: anti-bacterial ingredients used in some nipple creams.
 The FDA has issued a consumer warning that these two substances cause depression of the central nervous system, vomiting, and diarrhea in infants.
 Phenoxyethanol is used as a preservative in medications and cosmetics.